Know before you go

-Opening timesPublic Rights of Way around the farm are always open and we encourage you to explore, or check out the events pages for what's happening this month.
+Opening timesPublic rights of way around the reserve are always open and we encourage you to explore, or check out the events pages for what's happening this month.

 Best time to visitMay to September

 Our beehives are helping to adress the decline in pollinators and our honey bees are great for pollinating our vegetable crops.
-We are also planting hedges, creating ponds and putting up nesting boxes to ensure that wildlife have a home on the farm.
+We are also planting hedges, creating ponds and putting up nesting boxes to ensure that wildlife have a home on the reserve.
 Of course we couldn't do all this without the valued help of our team of volunteers.
-We run volunteer sessions throughout the year but have regular task days every Tuesday so please do get in touch if you would like to lend a hand.
+We run volunteer sessions throughout the year so get in touch if you would like to lend a hand.

 In spring birds are starting to nest in the boxes around the farm.
 Watch out for our sparrows flitting in and out.
 Flowers and grasses emerge after the winter and our calves are born and can be seen in the barn on our open days and events.
 Our bee hives are starting to buzz with activity.

-Come the summer months the training garden is blooming and the wildflower meadows and bee beds at the farm centre are at their best.
+Come the summer months the training garden is blooming and the wildflower meadows and bee beds at the centre of the reserve are at their best.
 Spot yellow rattle and other flower species in our fields.
-Our beef shorthorn herd are out of the barn and in the meadows, helping to improve the wildlife through grazing.
+You may see our grazing cattle out in the meadows, helping to improve the wildlife through grazing.
 Hay cutting begins, birds are singing and the sun is out.
-It's a wonderful time to explore the farm.
+It's a wonderful time to explore the reserve.
 You can enjoy views for miles around and birdsong surrounds.

 Schools and community groups can book tailored sessions with our education team.
 Please click here for more information.

 Our programme of year-round activities including family learning, wild workshops and festivals can be found on the events pages (the keyword 'Stirley' to narrow your search).

 Out of business for ten years, Yorkshire Wildlife Trust took over management of Stirley under its wing thanks to the help of Kirklees Council.